-Advancing Equity, Diversity and Inclusion at Centering Healthcare Institute
+Advancing Equity, Inclusion and Belonging at Centering Healthcare Institute

 Centering model of care as widely as possible, particularly in the most vulnerable, low-income,

 low-resourced communities.
 We are simultaneously working toward furthering an equity lens